lambdaclass/concrete/ROADMAP.md

     theorem proves a specific generated instance (`proved_for_instance`) or a generic body (`proved_generic`), and it must prevent one instance proof from being presented as proof for every future instantiation.
-13. [relocated from closed Phase 4 — #44f tail / #44g] Compiler-correctness
+13. [relocated from Phase 4 — #44f tail / #44g] Finish the remaining
-    hardening: (a) the random differential
+    compiler-correctness hardening:
-    generator exists (`scripts/tests/fuzz_differential.py`, Makefile
+    - extend the differential generator with string, heap/allocation, linear-value, and effectful-I/O shapes while preserving the rule that an E07xx/panic on a generated well-typed program is a compiler bug;
-    `test-fuzz-differential`), covers the through-reference / void-slot shapes, value-bearing if/match nesting, loops, enum payloads, and (2026-07-01) the full integer width lattice with explicit casts; its taxonomy treats any E07xx/panic on a generated well-typed program as a compiler bug (LANGUAGE_INVARIANTS #19).
-Remaining (a) tail: string/linear-value shapes, seed rotation in CI (nightly campaign, not just two fixed seeds), and auto-minimization of failures.
-The per-claim differential companion landed
+    - rotate seeds in a nightly CI campaign and automatically minimize failures rather than relying only on the fixed presubmit seeds; and
-    2026-07-02: `check_cast_matrix.sh` pins every (source width x edge value) -> every-width cast against the interpreter, mechanically covering the ARITHMETIC_POLICY truncation/reinterpretation claims.
-And (b) the defense-in-depth ref-return lowering fix — a reference-typed return materialized from a ref identifier / `&place` emits a spurious extra load. (b) is unreachable from source under Option A: reference returns are rejected at the type level for *every* function, safe and trusted (H1; Check + `verifyNoReturnedRefs`/E0236), so it is dead-path internal-lowering hardening; fixtures must distinguish rejected reference returns (safe and trusted alike) from allowed trusted raw-pointer (`*const`/`*mut`) returns, which are not reference types.
+    - repair the dead-path ref-return lowering case where a reference-typed return materialized from a ref identifier or `&place` emits a spurious extra load.
+This path is unreachable from source while reference returns are rejected, so its regression fixtures must separately preserve the accepted trusted raw-pointer (`*const`/`*mut`) return cases.
 13a.
 Add a semantic-darkness audit and red-team gate.
 The goal is to catch the
     checked-arithmetic class of bug before it repeats: a construct looks ordinary in source, but its real behavior depends on width, profile, target,